hussienibrahiem95/online-shop/README.md

 ## System functions overview:

-Sign UP
+* Sign UP
-Login
+* Login
-View Products
+* View Products
-Search products By Cateogry
+* Search products By Cateogry
-Add new product
-Add Products To Cart
+* Add Products To Cart
-Remove Products From Cart
+* Remove Products From Cart
+* Add new Product for Admins Only
+* View All Orders for Admins Only
+* Change Order Status
+* Search Orders By Email or its status for Admins Only

 ## Frontend technologies: